Pratiquea/ENPM661-planning/project_2/README.md

 ```

 ## Assumption
-obstacle at corner not rounded
+- obstacle at corner not rounded
-black area is obstacle
+- black area is obstacle
+- start and goal are marked in star, the center of the star is the actual node.